Trans-Nzoia County

-Historically the area has been inhabited by the sabaot people.
-After independence many of the farms vacated by white settlers were bought by individuals from other ethnic groups in Kenya.
-Kitale, its capital town, is now majorly luhya with inhabits from other tribes in Kenya occupying almost less than 1% of the population.
+people who, by the time of the arrival of colonial settlers, had died or left the district, some had died of illness, others had been killed in intertribal wars with the Suk (Pokot), and the remainder had mostly gone off in the direction of Ravine, though some had gone up the Elgon.
+After independence, many of the farms vacated by white settlers were bought by individuals from other ethnic groups in Kenya.
+Kitale, its capital town, is now majorly Luhya with inhabitants from other tribes in Kenya occupying almost less than 1% of the population.

 The county is largely agricultural with both large scale and small scale wheat, maize and dairy farming.
-The county is referred to as the basket of Kenya for its role in food production in the country.
+The county is referred to as the bread basket of Kenya for its role in food production in the country.
 The majority of its inhabitants are however generally poor.

-Sub-Divisions

-Electoral constituencies

-The county has five constituencies (sub-counties):